 Transmitters and Receivers

 The POF Optical Toslink Transmitter Module-DLT1180 to replace Toshiba TORX transmitters is a standard-package product with connector and opto-electric component packaged with PD and I/V amplifier IC.
-The function of unit changes the light signal into electric signal.
-The unit is operated at +5V and the input signal is TTL ...
+The function of ...

 Specifications